sudar/github-ribbon/readme.md

 ### Features
 The following are some of the features of the Plugin

--You can choose between image based ribbons or CSS3 based ribbons.
+- You can choose between image based ribbons or CSS3 based ribbons.
--You can choose whether to show the ribbon on the right side or on the left side.
+- You can choose whether to show the ribbon on the right side or on the left side.
--You can choose any one of the 6 different colours that are available.
+- You can choose any one of the 6 different colours that are available.
--Configuration can be set either globally or on a post by post basic.
+- Configuration can be set either globally or on a post by post basic.

 ### Styling using CSS